It’s no surprise that every taxpayer wants to pay less tax and get a bigger refund. And even though you get

 Don’t miss out on deductions

 Make sure you keep good records of all your expenses throughout the year.
 Writing down every single expense may be tedious, but your records may translate into deductions which lowers your taxable income.
-For example, if you move for a job more than 50 miles away and are a full-time employee for at least 39 weeks of the first year, you can deduct the moving, storage and travel expenses related to your relocation.
+For example, educators who paid out of pocket for classroom supplies may be able to deduct up to $250 of unreimbursed expenses.
+Qualified expenses include books, supplies, computers including software and other equipment.

 Timing is everything

 Rather than wait until the New Year to schedule medical appointments, try squeezing them in before the year is up.
 Doing so will increase your deductible medical expenses.
 If you can, also try to make January’s mortgage payment before December 31st so you can get the additional interest for your mortgage interest deduction.